 South Africa held national and provincial elections to elect a new National Assembly as well as the provincial legislature in each province on 22 April 2009.
-Some 23 million people were registered for the 2009 general election, which were about 2,5 million more than in 2004.
+Some 23 million people were registered for the 2009 general election, which was about 2.5 million more than in 2004.
 About 77% of registered voters took part in the election.
-The results for the top five parties were as follows: the ANC achieved 65,9%; the DA 16,6%; the newlyformed Congress of the People 7,4%; the IFP 4,5%; and the Independent Democrats 0,9% of the votes cast.
+The results for the top five parties were as follows: the ANC achieved 65.9%; the DA 16.6%; the newly-formed Congress of the People (Cope) 7.4%; the IFP 4.5%; and the Independent Democrats 0.9% of the votes cast.